-Since 2007, YEL staff have been monitoring the monthly phenology (flowering, fruiting, leaf production) of more than 1500 trees to determine the productivity of the Batang Toru forests.
+Since 2007, YEL staff have been monitoring the monthly phenology (flowering, fruiting, leaf production) of more than 1500 trees to determine the productivity of the Batang Toru Ecosystem.

-Because the Batang Toru forests are mostly between 900 and 1100 m above sea level, or even higher, relatively few species of the Dipterocarpaceae are encountered, but some of those that do occur are in the IUCN red-list.
+Because most of the Batang Toru Ecosystem is more than 800 m above sea level, relatively few species of the economically important Dipterocarpaceae are encountered, but some of those that do occur are in the IUCN red-list.

 |1.||Dipterocarpus crinitus||EN (IUCN)|